amrei-bp/Rstudio_sandbox/README.md

 To start the container with interactive terminal: docker run --rm -it imageID bash

+Take the imageID that is provided in the listed images.

 Now you can use R within the container.

 To exit the container: